|Fees||Look up fees|

 Having completed this subject it is expected that the student be able to:

-- Apply fundamental tools in the analysis of combinational and sequential logic systems, with an appreciation for the role and limitations of important digital abstractions
+- 1. Relate fundamental tools in the analysis of combinational and sequential logic systems, with an appreciation for the role and limitations of important digital abstractions

-- Apply fundamental concepts, including hardwired and programmed approaches, to implement digital systems that achieve specified functionality
+- 2. Relate fundamental concepts, including hardwired and programmed approaches, to implement digital systems that achieve specified functionality

 On completion of this subject students should have developed the following generic skills: